ringmesh/web/docs/try/tutorials/geomodel/geomodel-basics.md

 ### Manipulate GeoModelMesh

-The GeoModelMesh is contain four data bases to provide a global and unique indexing of mesh component.
+The GeoModelMesh is made of four data bases to provide a global and unique indexing of mesh component.
 This ease a global iteration through the GeoModel.

 	//Build GeoModelMesh